NicLandajo/comfyui-preview-image-monitor/README.md

 # <h1 align="center">Preview Image Monitor 🖥️🖥️ Multimonitor Fullscreen!</h1>

-Preview Image Monitor Pro is a ComfyUI custom node that enables real-time image preview on any monitor connected to your system.
+The first full-screen and multi-monitor solution for ComfyUI.
+It enables real-time image preview on any monitor connected to your system.
 It displays your generated images in fullscreen with professional grade viewing controls including adjustable fit modes (fit, fill, 1:1, letterboxing, pillarboxing, etc.), exposure/gamma/saturation adjustments, color scopes and lookdev tools.
 Select one of up to six secondary monitors.